sainathiyer/Spring-Boot-App-using-DB2-and-Hibernate/README.md

 To use this Search REST API we use "?query=" parameter in the URL.

 4) Created a Front-End for the App Using Angular.
+5) Deployed the App to Heroku cloud platform and can be accessed from the URL: https://obscure-dawn-87005.herokuapp.com/